+''' In order to run a benchmark with my-plugin, you'd invoke Rally as follows:

+esrally --distribution-version="elasticsearch-version" '''

-In order run benchmark with my-plugin, you'd invoke Rally follows: esrally --distribution-version="elasticsearch-version" --revision="my-plugin:some-plugin-revision" --elasticsearch-plugins="my-plugin" where you need to replace elasticsearch-version with the correct release (e.g. some-plugin-revision with the appropriate git revisions.
+--revision="my-plugin:some-plugin-revision" --elasticsearch-plugins="my-plugin" where you need to replace elasticsearch-version with the correct release (e.g. 6.0.0) and some-plugin-revision with the appropriate git revisions.
 Adjust other command line parameters (like track or car) accordingly.
 In order for this to work, you need to ensure that:

-- All prerequisites for source builds are installed. - The Elasticsearch release is compatible with the chosen plugin revision. - If your plugin needs to be configured, please ensure to create a proper plugin specification (see below).
+- All prerequisites for source builds are installed. - The Elasticsearch release is compatible with the chosen plugin revision. - If your plugin needs to be configured, create a proper plugin specification (see below).